Effective from 25 May 2018

 9. Disclosures of Personal data outside of the EEA

 We will not ordinarily transfer Personal Data to countries outside the European Economic Area (EEA) (unless, for example, we are corresponding with a Member who resides outside of the EEA).
 If any data is processed outside of the European Economic Area (EEA), we will ensure there are measures in place in association with the processor to ensure this is consistent with GDPR.
-We will comply with its obligations under data protection legislation to ensure such transfers are lawful.
+We will comply with the obligations under data protection legislation to ensure such transfers are lawful.

 10. Your rights